A small, dark space closed over Harry, gentle, soft, warmth against his skin.

 Like my cupboard.
-Only there’re fewer spiders.
+Only more comfortable and with fewer spiders.

 Harry squinted at the cauldron and pretended Hermione’s hair wasn’t doing anything untoward.
 ‘What’re you making?’

 She swivelled.
 Huge, dark eyes stared back from above a cruel, hooked beak.

 ‘Amortentia,’ she whispered, dipping a ladle into the cauldron.
 ‘Liquid love.’
 She strolled toward him, wand in one hand, ladle in the other.

 Harry tried to take a step back, but found himself rooted in place.

 Hermione’s brows curved into a deep vee and her vast, black eyes narrowed.
 ‘It’s for you, Harry.
 Just what you need.
 Drink up.’
 She proffered the ladle.

 A bright, shimmering liquid shimmered under his nose.
 Scentless sparkling steam rose from it, warm against his nose.
 Harry peered closer.
 Twisting, slithering, silver serpents writhed within it.